danielgafni/dagster-ray/README.md

 - `ray_executor` - an `Executor` which submits individual Dagster steps as isolated Ray jobs (in cluster mode) to a Ray cluster.

+- `RayIOManager` - an `IOManager` which allows storing and retrieving intermediate values in Ray's object store.
+Ideal in conjunction with `RayRunLauncher` and `ray_executor`.

 - `PipesKubeRayJobClient`, a [Dagster Pipes](https://docs.dagster.io/concepts/dagster-pipes) client for launching and monitoring [KubeRay](https://github.com/ray-project/kuberay)'s `RayJob` CR in Kubernetes.
 Typically used with external Pythons scripts.
 Allows receiving rich logs, events and metadata from the job.

 - `RayResource`, a resource representing a Ray cluster.
 Interactions with Ray are performed in **client mode** (requires stable persistent connection), so it's most suitable for relatively short-lived jobs.
 It has implementations for `KubeRay` and local (mostly for testing) backends. `dagster_ray.RayResource` defines the common interface shared by all backends and can be used for backend-agnostic type annotations.